 We want you to share your learning beyond the walls of the classroom and the group of peers enrolled in your class through a week social media post (1 per week required).
 The College Behavioral and Emotional Health Institute at VCU (COBE: cobe.vcu.edu) is an effort to promote wellbeing at VCU, and has an active on-line presence through social media (VCU COBE on Facebook, Twitter, Instagram).
 You can participate through COBE’s social media outlets or share information that you’ve learned or discovered yourself.
 You will submit screenshots of your weekly posts via the Assignments tab on Blackboard.
 The Social Media Submissions document on Blackboard provides complete details about this assignment.

 These exercises will be an integral part of class every week, and we expect everyone to complete them and to turn them in.
 Descriptions for each week’s exercise will be detailed on Blackboard under the Assignments tab.
 Please read each assignment carefully for due dates and submission instructions, as they may vary by week and instructor.

 Weekly class participation:

-Each Friday’s class will be devoted to facilitated small group discussions.
-These are designed to help you share and discuss what you’ve learned from the week’s readings, lectures, exercises, etc. Active participation and engagement in these discussions is required.
-You will also take turns facilitating a small group discussion during the semester.
+Each Friday’s class will be devoted to small group discussions.
+These discussions are specifically designed to help you share and discuss what you’ve learned from the week’s readings, lectures, exercises, etc. Active participation and engagement in these discussions is required.

 All students will need to create a Rampages site where you will post three critical reflections designed to help you make connections between the readings, in-class activities (lectures, discussions, exercises, etc.), and your own life experiences.
 In addition to the three original posts, you will be required to write a thoughtful comment to two classmates’ posts for each of the three blog assignments.